 Approach to teaching

-My teaching harnesses the power of talk, discussion and collaboration.
-My approach is underpinned by a commitment to student-centred practice, to knowing the individual student and tailoring support and feedback to that end.
+Soo’s teaching harnesses the power of talk, discussion and collaboration.
+Her approach is underpinned by a commitment to student-centred practice, to knowing the individual student and tailoring support and feedback to that end.
 Leading by example - demonstrating, modelling, questioning and explaining - are central to her pedagogy.

 Master, School of Education